 Jerry Goldsmith– From Star Trek to Alien to Air Force One, Goldsmith had a magnificent career and is one of the all-time greats.

 John Barry– Any James Bond fan knows his major contributions, having set the standard for how the franchise should sound.
-Barry’s other achievements include the spectacular Dances with Wolves, among other films.
+Barry’s other achievements include the spectacular Dances with Wolves, among many other films.

 Danny Elfman– You might know him better as “the guy who scores Tim Burton movies”.
 It’s a honest statement.
 Elfman’s career has become intertwined with the dark and strange.
 That’s okay, because his music proves that wonderful themes and melodies can be found in some strange settings- from The Nightmare Before Christmas to Batman.